 Using Snowflake, San Francisco International Airport (SFO) successfully manages extensive data from various sources, including third-party applications that continuously transmit real-time data.
 For instance, the Transportation Network Companies (TNC) app tracks rideshare movements within the airport and streams events like entry, drop-off, pick-up, and exit into a Snowflake table.
 This data is crucial for operational optimization, compliance, investigating and handling incidents, and revenue auditing.

 Another use case is a whole different ballgame.
-One of the US leading baseball teams, the Texas Rangers, uses Databricks to capture data at hundreds of frames per second to analyze player mechanics in near real-time.
+A US Major League Baseball team, the Texas Rangers, uses Databricks to capture data at hundreds of frames per second to analyze player mechanics in near real-time.
 It allows immediate insights for making quick, informed decisions on personnel management and injury prevention.

 Building custom Gen AI models